-The default starting position for the turtle is the centre of the screen.
+The default starting position for the turtle is the centre of the screen with an arrow pointing to the right (i.e. east).
 It is up to the programmer to keep a track of the position of the turtle on the screen and the direction it is facing.

 The best way to learn how to use turtles is to experiment.
 The following exercise might help.

-1. Match the code blocks below to the corresponding shape.
+1. Match each code block (numbered below) to the corresponding shape (denoted by letters).